HelloNoel/reinforcementjobshop/README.md

 ### **Smart capacity planning: A machine learning approach**

 **Project overview**\

+This is a modification of the reinforcement learning environment by Sebastian Windmüller.
+The environment was modified to make use of positive reinforcement.
+The original reward function only takes costs into account, but the new reward function also takes revenues from finished products into account.

 There are two components:
 1. A custom environment for http://gym.openai.com/ containing the simulation of a job shop production system.
    This environment allows a reinforcement learning (RL) agent to interact with the production system through a structured interface.